Sadly, there have recently been some people in my life who have had to endure grief. The grief of losing a loved one.

 Crystal Mojo Bag for Dealing with Grief: Grief Crystals

-If using this for yourself, you may want to do some meditations with these stones and sleep with a similar mojo bag or simply carry it with you.
-You may choose to work with 1 or more of these suggested crystals, settle into a comfy recliner or lie down & listen to this Guided Meditation for Grief (courtesy of Meditation Oasis)
+If using this for yourself, you may want to do some meditations with these stones.
+You can also sleep with a similar mojo bag in your pillowcase or simply carry it with you.
+You may choose to work with 1 or more of these suggested crystals, settle into a comfy recliner, or lie down & listen to this Guided Meditation for Grief (courtesy of Meditation Oasis)

-How did the apache tear stones get their name (which are black obsidian that formed by being thrown into the air giving it a less glassy & more rough appearance)?
-There is a very sad legend behind the Apache Tears here.
+How did the apache tear stones get their name?
+(Which are black obsidian, BTW that formed by being thrown into the air.
+That gives it a less glassy and a rougher appearance).
+There’s a very sad legend behind the Apache Tears here.
 Click to read about that.

-On our 2012 visit to Tucson, Frank & I took a side trip to Sedona, AZ & visited Apache Leap Mountain…a very somber yet beautiful spot:
+On our 2012 visit to Tucson, Frank & I took a side trip to Sedona, AZ, and visited Apache Leap Mountain… a very somber yet beautiful spot: